 While the STIG contents are classified as manual guidance, many checks and fixes include sample and/or actual code for executing the checks and fixes.
+Additional code is provided in the Supplemental folder in each STIG package.

-This guidance is but one component of a robust defense-in-depth.
-As noted above, it is to be used along with the applicable Windows/Linux/UNIX and network STIGs to provide comprehensive coverage of pertinent vulnerabilities.
+This guidance is but one component of a robust defense in depth.
+As noted above, it is to be used along with the applicable Windows and network STIGs to provide comprehensive coverage of pertinent vulnerabilities.
 It is also necessary to train administrative and general users in the importance of good security practices.